dapr/docs/daprdocs/content/en/operations/troubleshooting/api-logs-troubleshooting.md

 ./daprd --enable-api-logging
 ```

-This starts the Dapr runtime with a api log level of `info`.
+This starts the Dapr runtime with API logging.

 ## Configuring API logging in self hosted mode